artifacthub/hub/docs/repositories.md

 ## Official status

-In Artifact Hub, the `official` status means that the publisher **owns the software deployed** by a package.
-If we consider the *example* of a [chart used to install Consul](https://artifacthub.io/packages/helm/hashicorp/consul), to obtain the `official` status the publisher should be the owner of the Consul software (HashiCorp in this case), not just the chart.
+In Artifact Hub, the `official` status means that the publisher **owns the software** a package primarily focuses on.
+If we consider the *example* of a [chart used to install Consul](https://artifacthub.io/packages/helm/hashicorp/consul), to obtain the `official` status the publisher should be the owner of the Consul software (*HashiCorp* in this case), not just the chart.
+Similarly, a [Tekton task used to perform operations on Google Cloud](https://artifacthub.io/packages/tekton-task/tekton-catalog-tasks/gcloud) would need to be published by *Google* to be marked as `official`.
+In the case of a MySQL operator, only one published by *MySQL/Oracle* would be considered `official`.

 The `official` status can be granted at the repository or package level.
 When it is granted for a repository, all packages available on it will display the `official` badge, so all packages in the repository **must** be official.
 If only some of the packages in your repository are official, please list them in the `Official packages` field when submitting the official status request.